Total class meetings:

 Course Materials and Activities:

 No textbook is assigned; most class materials will be available through this Website and the Internet.
-However, if you feel you need extra work on your pronunciation, you might want to consider buying the following textbook with CD recordings:
+However, if you feel you need extra work on your pronunciation, you might want to consider buying the following textbook with recordings on CD or tape:

 Miller, Sue.
 Targeting Pronunciation: The Intonation, Sounds and Rhythm of American English.
 Boston & New York: Houghton Mifflin, 2000.
-270 pp. Paper, with CDs.
-May be available at Bookman Books ®ÑªL®Ñ©±.
+270 pp. Paper, with CDs or cassette tapes.
+Available at Bookman Books ®ÑªL®Ñ©±.

-Click here for the Poems for Memorization handout for Fall 2010 and Spring 2011; click here for the poetry handout in pdf Fall 2010 and Spring 2011 format for printing out (2 pages); click here for the poetry page in html Fall 2010 and Spring 2011 and with audio files.
+Click here for the Poems for Memorization handout for Fall 2007; click here for the poetry handout in pdf (Fall 2007) format for printing out (3 pages).

 Find more poems online yourself.

 Click here for the About Poetry: English Prosody Plus Selected Literary Terms handout.
 (Refer to this for definitions of terms like iambic, doggerel, and synaesthesia)

 Occasional quizzes will be given, usually dictations or ones requiring you to distinguish between correct and incorrect pronunciations.